ssnym/SpoofedSpeechGUI/README.md

 This applications uses two spoofed speech detection models :  **[AASIST](https://arxiv.org/abs/2110.01200)**  and **[RawNet](https://arxiv.org/abs/2011.01108)**

+The third model One Class Classifier is being trained so in GUI application the value for One-Class will be **N/A** for now

 The pretrained models are provided by **[Shilpa](https://github.com/shilpac131)**

 ---